utah-explainability/utah-explainability.github.io/_assignments/paper_discussions.md

 > Each written artifact will be completed by either **an individual student** or **a team of two students**.
 It should be **at least one paragraph** in length within **one week of the class takes place**.
 The written artifact should not contain any plagiarism (e.g., a blog post elsewhere on the same paper/topic cannot be submitted as is or even after paraphrasing).
 Please keep in mind that all your written artifacts will be shared with the class.

-### ⭐️ How are you participating in each class throughout the quarter**?**
+## How are you participating in each class throughout the quarter?

-- You are required to do **regular** role-play presentations **2 times** throughout the quarter, following the assignment spreadsheet which will be shared after the second week of class when the withdrawal deadline passes.
+- Graduate students are required to do **regular** role-play presentations **2 times** throughout the quarter, following the assignment spreadsheet which will be shared after the second week of class when the withdrawal deadline passes.
+    - Undergraduate students are allowed to do written reports for all papers, but they must choose in the first two weeks whether they will do that or also participate in  **regular** role-play presentations.
-- For the sessions when you are not presenting, you will either play a wildcard role OR write a written artifact.
+- Graduate students, for the sessions when you are not presenting, you will either play a wildcard role OR write a written artifact.
     - You're allowed to do the scribe role **up to 2 times**.